Registration is open for a lineup of special programs up to and including our annual Gingerbread House Show!

-No matter what your school year looks like, Wright Library's Youth Services team is ready to support the curiosity and education of our community.
-Below is a list of resources available for families, kids, and teens:
+Wright Library's Youth Services team is ready to support the curiosity and education of our community.
+Please don't hesitate to Contact Us with questions or feedback,

 - Shoot a Readers Corner video to show fellow children and teens the books you love to read.
 It's fun and easy to share your love of reading on the Library's YouTube channel!